The nil rate band for cumulative chargeable transfers in the last seven years is £325,000

 Inheritance Tax (IHT) on a deceased's estate and on gifts within 7 years of death is generally payable

-at the end of six months after the month of death, but it must be paid before probate is granted, and this
+at the end of six months after the month of death, but tax on the estate must be paid before probate is granted, and this

 may necessitate earlier settlement.